USAG Bavaria firefighters rescue German family

 |1

-This work, USAG Bavaria firefighters rescue German family [Image 2 of 2], by USAG Bavaria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Bavaria firefighters rescue German family, by Andreas Kreuzer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT